Robust subgroup discovery: The SSD++ Algorithm

 \section{The SSD++ Algorithm}

-This section proposes SSD++, a heuristic algorithm to find good subgroup lists based on the proposed MDL formulation.
-Our proposed algorithm is based on the Separate-and-Conquer (SaC) \citep{furnkranz1999separate} strategy of iteratively adding the local best subgroup to the list, combined with beam search for candidate subgroup generation (for a short introduction to this algorithms refer to Section~\ref{sec:back_alg_sd}.
-We justify using a double greedy approach because of the NP-hardness of the problem, and the need for a flexible approach for the different types of target variables.
-To check the NP-hard property, note that the general task of finding an ordered set of patterns \citep{mielikainen2003pattern} and that of finding the smallest decision list for a dataset $D$ \citep{rivest1987learning} are both NP-hard problems.
-Thus, it is trivial to see that the problem of finding a subgroup list, which is a probabilistic generalisation of the decision list, is NP-hard. \\
+This section proposes SSD++, a heuristic algorithm to find good subgroup lists based on the proposed MDL formulation of Section~\ref{sec:MDL} and \ref{sec:data_encoding}.
+Our proposed algorithm combines the Separate-and-Conquer (SaC) \citep{furnkranz1999separate} strategy of iteratively adding the local best subgroup to the list with beam search for candidate subgroup generation (for a short introduction on these algorithms, please refer to Section~\ref{sec:back_alg_sd}).
+We use a double greedy approach because the problem of finding the optimal subgroup list is NP-hard (Section~\ref{sec:nphard}), and the algorithm can be extended to different types of target variables.

-The main reasons for using greedy search and adding one subgroup at a time are its computational simplicity and transparency, as it adds at each iteration the locally best and most statistically significant subgroup found by the beam search.
-Further, in the subgroup discovery, beam search was empirically shown to be very competitive in terms of quality compared to a complete search.
-At the same time, it demonstrates a considerable speed-up \citep{meeng2020forreal}.
-Greedy heuristic approaches are a common practice in MDL-based pattern mining \citep{vreeken2011krimp,proencca2020interpretable} and rule-based learning \citep{furnkranz2012foundations}.\\
+Further, in subgroup discovery, beam search was empirically shown to be competitive in terms of quality compared to a complete search while offering a considerable speed-up \citep{meeng2020forreal}.
+Greedy heuristic approaches are a common practice in MDL-based pattern mining \citep{vreeken2011krimp,proencca2020interpretable} and rule-based learning \citep{furnkranz2012foundations}.

+Lastly, our approach of greedy search and adding one subgroup at a time is computationally interpretable to the user, as it adds at each iteration the locally best and most statistically significant subgroup found by beam search. \\

 This section is divided as follows.
 First, Section~\ref{sec:gain} presents the greedy gain---compression gain---of adding one subgroup to the list and its equivalence to WKL-based SD.
 Then, Section~\ref{sec:greedysearch} describes the SSD++ algorithm.
 Finally, Section~\ref{sec:timespace_complexity} shows the time and space complexity of SSD++.